Steve Jobs Biography and Legacy

 Steve Jobs’ Final Years

 In 2003, Jobs was diagnosed with pancreatic cancer.
-Initially, he delayed surgery, but eventually had an operation to remove the tumor in 2004.
+Initially, he delayed surgery, wanting to treat his illness with holistic methods, but eventually had an operation to remove the tumor in 2004.
 The surgery was deemed successful, and in following years Jobs disclosed little else about his health.

-Jobs’ health started to decline in 2009 noticeably.
+Jobs’ health started to decline noticeably in 2009.
 In January of that year, he announced a six-month leave of absence, and in April he underwent a liver transplant, after which his prognosis was called “excellent.”

 However, a year and a half after the transplant, Jobs took another medical leave of absence.
 He announced his formal resignation as CEO on August 24, 2011, but continued to work as chairman of the board until October 4, 2011, the day before his death.